xidsyed/Lokal-Jobs/README.md

 - UI built with Jetpack Compose.
 - A single-activity architecture with Compose Navigation.
-- A presentation layer that contains several Compose Screens and a ViewModel.
+- A presentation layer that contains several Compose Screens and a ViewModel based on the MVVM design pattern.
 - Reactive UIs using Flow and coroutines for asynchronous operations.
 - Follows Uni-Directional Data Flow Principles
 - A data layer with a repository and two data sources (local using Room and remote using the provided test api).